kuk.jpg

 Publications

-"A Disproportionate Burden: Strict Voter Identification Laws and Minority Turnout" (with Zoltan Hajnal and Nazita Lajevardi).
+"A Disproportionate Burden: Strict Voter Identification Laws and Minority Turnout" (with Zoltan L. Hajnal and Nazita Lajevardi).
 A Disproportionate Burden: Strict Voter Identification Laws and Minority Turnout (2020).

 Discusses how counties with higher non-White voters in a state that enacted strict voter ID laws show decreased turnout compared to counterparts in states that did not enact strict voter ID laws.